 Luckily help is at hand!
-If skin laxity is one of your concerns, vitamin A-derivate creams and vitamin C (such as tretinoin, retinoic acid and l-ascorbic acid) will stimulate the building blocks of the skin, fixing you from the inside out.
+If skin laxity is one of your concerns, vitamin A-derivate creams and vitamin C (such as tretinoin, retinoic acid, and l-ascorbic acid) will stimulate the building blocks of the skin, fixing you from the inside out.
 (Our favourites are ZO’s Radical Night Repair and Mesoestetic’s AOX Ferulic).
-To camouflage rather than to treat a soft jaw line, hyaluronic acid fillers can contour the jowls to create a more defined jawline.
+To camouflage rather than treat a soft jawline, hyaluronic acid fillers can contour the jowls to create a more defined jawline.

 To stimulate collagen production your specialist may suggest treatments such as the Forma Lift and 3D Micro-needling.
 This is a great place to start if you are experiencing the early stages of sagging.
 It is however important to remember that the results of these treatments are temporary and must therefore be maintained.
 If you are experiencing more advance sagging, more intensive approaches will be required to make significant changes to your jowls.

-When it comes to the migration of fat-pads, our amazing doctors like to use a thread lift, a non-surgical face lift that delicately adjusts your facial architecture.
+When it comes to the migration of fat-pads, our amazing doctors like to use a thread lift, a non-surgical facelift that delicately adjusts your facial architecture.
 A fine thread is inserted in the skin and gently tugged upwards to persuade falling fat pads back into their original position.
-The threads also stimulate collagen production to eventually hold the fat pads in place, and then naturally dissolves over time.
+The threads also stimulate collagen production to eventually hold the fat pads in place, and then naturally dissolve over time.

 It is important to try and keep your weight stable, as fluctuating weight gain or loss can cause stretching of your skin, which can eventually lead to jowls forming prematurely.
 If you love being outdoors, make sure you always wear a hat and sunblock all the way down to your chest!
 Last, but not least – train yourself to sleep on your back, this will delay the process of jowl formation…